-When it comes to engagements it is not like the movies, or the Bachelor, where a man just asks a woman to marry him and it is a complete and utter surprise to the woman.
-Granted you may not know when a man will propose or how he will propose, but you should have an indication that a proposal is where you relationship is headed.
+My philosophy is that if you ask the right questions early on then it will keep you from wasting your time with someone you know it won’t work out with.
+When it comes to engagements it is not like the movies or the Bachelor, where a man just asks a woman to marry him and it is a complete and utter surprise to the woman.
+Granted you may not know when a man will propose or how he will propose, but you should have an indication that a proposal is coming and where the relationship is headed.

 I shocks me that many people I know or counsel that are already married and do not agree on children.
 One may want children and the other does not.
 It is important to know this before even getting engaged, because the ability to have or not have children can be a deal breaker for many people.
 You should not find yourself engaged or even in a marriage without knowing if the person wants kids or not, and you should determine if their decision aligns with what you want.